MunibaWq/The-Fellowship-Of-The-Stack/README.md

 To load data into database:

--Make sure you have created a database with psql with a user "me" with password "password", instructions found at https://blog.logrocket.com/nodejs-expressjs-postgresql-crud-rest-api-example/
+-Make sure you have created a database called "api" with psql with a user "me" with password "password", instructions found at https://blog.logrocket.com/nodejs-expressjs-postgresql-crud-rest-api-example/

 -in the terminal, change directories into the server folder